febus982/k3s-cluster/docs/initial_setup.md

 Only for the Load Balancer SD cards:

-- Create a `wpa_supplicant.conf` file in the SD card to automatically connect to the WiFi network already on the first boot, with the following content:
+- Create a `wpa_supplicant.conf` file in the SD card to automatically connect to the Wi-Fi network already on the first boot, with the following content:

 ```